Education for Democratic Citizenship and Well-Being (EDC-WB) - Completed

 General Overview

-EDC-WB aims to create a practical democratic educational programme for Ukrainian educators and community leaders, to empower Ukrainian citizens to exercise their democratic rights and engage actively in democratic life.
+EDC-WB created a practical democratic educational programme for Ukrainian educators and community leaders, to empower Ukrainian citizens to exercise their democratic rights and engage actively in democratic life.

 Purpose and Significance